nextgenusfs/amptk/README.md

 The data may need some additional filtering if you included a spike-in control mock community.
 The advantage is that you know what should be in the spike-in control barcode sample, thus you can modify USEARCH8 clustering parameters that give you reasonable results.
 If you need to trim your OTU table by some threshold, i.e. several OTUs at low abundance are showing up in your spike-in control sample that represent contamination or sequence error - you can set a threshold and filter the OTU table.
 This is done with the following script:

 ```
-ufits filter -i test.otu_table.txt -b BC_27
+ufits filter -i test.otu_table.txt -f test.final.otus.fa -b mock3 --mc my_mock_seqs.fa
 ```

-This  will read the OTU table `-i`, count the number of OTUs in the barcode specified by the `-b` parameter and give you some basic stats to STDOUT.
-It will then ask for a value to threshold trim the data, if you would type in a value of 2, then 2 will be subtracted from every column and a new OTU table will be saved to file ending in `.filteredX.out_table.txt` as well as a new OTU fasta file `filtered.otus.fa`.
-To combat 'barcode switching' or 'index bleed', an additional filter can be run that removes OTU counts that are less than 0.1% of the total for each OTU.
-If you used dual indexing on MiSeq and have a lot of indexes that were re-used, you will need to increase this filter to at least 0.5, by passing the argument `-p 0.5` to the script.
+This will read the OTU table `-i` and the OTUs `-f` from the `ufits cluster` command.
+This script will apply an index-bleed filter to clean-up barcode-switching between samples which happens at a rate of ~ 0.2% in Ion Torrent and as much 0.3% in MiSeq data.
+The script first normalizes the OTU table to the number of reads in each sample, then (optionally) using the `-b` sample, it will calculate the amount of index-bleed in the OTU table, finally it will loop through each OTU and change values to 0 that are below the `-index_bleed` filter.
 Finally, this script will remove the mock spike in control sample from your dataset - as it should not be included in downstream processing, you can keep mock sequences if desired by passing the `--keep_mock` argument.
+The output is a filtered OTU table to be used for downstream processing.

-If you do not have a mock community spike in, you can still run the index bleed filter by just running the command without a `-b` argument, such as:
+If you do not have a mock community spike in, you can still run the index bleed filter by just running the command without a `-b` argument, such as, which will apply a 0.5% filter on the data:

 ```
-ufits filter -i test.otu_table.txt --index_bleed 0.5
+ufits filter -i test.otu_table.txt -f test.final.otus.fa -p 0.005
 ```